just-the-docs/just-the-docs/peopleops/COMMUNICATIONS_CHARTER.md

   - We recommend you disable email notifications on your phone.
 It's a non-urgent channel and we don't want to be distracted by it.
-  - Email good for announcements, but should link to something in Trello (if it requires followup), Google Docs (if it is a resource we may need later), or Slack (if it's a discussion).
+  - Email is good for announcements but should link to something in Trello (if it requires a follow-up), Google Docs (if it is a resource we may need later), or Slack (if it's a discussion).
   - The email channel is not urgent: 24h response time is ok.
 We recommend checking email only twice daily, only on weekdays during